JoshuaTheEngineer/ToDodo/README.md

 5. Added a NoteListAdapter and NoteViewHolder.

+6. Add a ScrollingActivity as the Editor (you can remove the EditorActity's FAB)

 ## Step (WIP): Create a Content Provider

 - A [Content Provider](https://stuff.mit.edu/afs/sipb/project/android/docs/guide/topics/providers/content-provider-creating.html) can help centralize your content so you can manage how different applications access your data.